Strings

 For thirty-three years I expectantly browsed all the rows of acoustics I could lay my eyes on, I read all hints of instrumentation info on LPs and CDs, and I waited for some sort of revelation.
 When somebody invented the Internet I searched in vain for «alvarez» and «10-string», and starstruck as I was, I completely forgot to ask Jon on the occations I have met him.

 Enjoy concert, go home, power up computer.
-Search for Oscar Schmidt Cuarto, available.
+Search for Oscar Schmidt Cuatro, available.
 Photo of Jon found on the web, included as proof.

 Liuqin